sahu00001/sahu00001/README.md

 Hello there!
 I'm Sujata Sahu, a highly motivated data enthusiast.
 Currently, I'm pursuing my Master's in Data Science and Analytics at the University of Oklahoma, with an expected graduation date in May 2024.

 ## About Me
-As a highly accomplished graduate research assistant at the University of Oklahoma, actively pursuing a Master's degree in Data Science and Analytics, I bring over six years of extensive experience as a versatile data analyst.
-My proficiency spans a spectrum of cutting-edge tools and technologies, allowing me to expertly tackle intricate business challenges.
-From adept data wrangling and mining to conducting advanced statistical analyses, I am well-versed in programming languages like Python, R, and SQL.
+As a dedicated graduate research assistant pursuing a Master's in Data Science and Analytics at the University of Oklahoma, I bring over six years of experience as a savvy data analyst.
+Proficient in Python, R, and SQL, I tackle complex business challenges with finesse, unraveling data intricacies for meaningful insights.

-In the vibrant world of data, I thrive on the dynamic interplay of data wrangling, mining, and modeling.
-I'm akin to a data virtuoso, adept at unraveling its intricacies and transforming raw information into actionable insights.
-Whether engaged in the meticulous dance of data wrangling, the immersive exploration of mining, or the artful crafting of models, I find joy in every facet of the data journey.
-It's not just a passion; it's an integral part of my professional identity—a commitment to unraveling the stories hidden within the data and translating them into meaningful solutions.
+In the dynamic world of data, I'm not just a data enthusiast; I'm your go-to person for transforming raw information into actionable solutions.
+Data isn't just a job—it's my professional identity, and I'm passionate about unveiling the stories hidden within.

+Beyond my tech skills, I'm actively immersed in data communities, staying ahead of industry trends.
+But let's not forget the flair!
+When I'm not decoding data, you'll find me cultivating balance in gardens and painting strokes of creativity.
+I bring this unique blend of tech and creativity to every data analysis, ensuring it's not just informative but visually compelling too.
+Let's connect and decode data together!

 ## Projects